 The life of an RVer tends to be a busy one.
 Campgrounds are filled with friends to be made, and almost every stop has interesting things to see and do.
 All of that fun and adventure leaves little time for cooking, meaning the quick pressure cooking feature of the Instant Pot is much appreciated.

-Not only can you use the Instant Pot to cook dinner in less than half an hour, your meals will come out consistently delicious every single time.
+Not only can you use the Instant Pot to cook dinner in less than half an hour, but your meals will come out consistently delicious every single time.
 To make a good thing even better, you don’t have to waste time and valuable electricity thawing meat out in the microwave because the Instant Pot can cook frozen meat without any issue at all.

 Cook while you’re away